Manage Work Types in Sprinklr WFM

 2. You must have access to Workforce Manager Persona.

-Follow these steps to share a Workload:
+Follow these steps to share a Work Type:

 1. Go to Workforce Manager persona on the Launchpad.